Melanie Lampton Joins Law Firm Babst Calland’s Washington, DC Office

 Alexandra G. Farone – Associate, Employment & Labor

-Anna S. Jewart – Associate, Land Use & Zoning
+Anna S. Jewart – Associate, Land Use/Zoning

-James D. Mazzocco – Associate, Environmental Litigation
+James D. Mazzocco – Shareholder, Environmental Litigation

-Joshua S. Snyder – Shareholder, Civil Litigation
+Joshua S. Snyder – Shareholder, Civil Litigation: Defense

 Washington, D.C.
 Rising Stars®